About the Journal

 - Author address(es), to include department, institution, postal address, and email.
 For multiple authors, format individual entries separately and use leading superscript Arabic numeral to associate author with address entry.
 Author to receive reprint requests may be specified with "Send reprint requests to this address."

-- Twitter handles may be provided for any author who wishes to be tagged or referenced in social media postings regarding the article.
+- Twitter and Instagram handles may be provided for any author who wishes to be tagged or referenced in social media postings regarding the article.
 We can also tag author institutions or organizations if desired.

-Abstract is required of all submissions and must present a concise summary of the investigation—what was done, observed—and interpretations/significance of the findings and not simply list the topics discussed or preface the Introduction.
+Abstract is required of all research submissions and must present a concise summary of the investigation—what was done, observed—and interpretations/significance of the findings and not simply list the topics discussed or preface the Introduction.
 The abstract is untitled in the text and must be limited to a single paragraph.
-A non-English translation of the English version is permitted.
+One or more non-English translations of the English version is permitted and encouraged.
 Literature citations in the abstract are not permitted.

 Body of Text may employ named sections at three levels (i.e., primary, secondary, and tertiary) and cannot be lettered or numbered.
-Primary sections are all caps, bold font, left justified, and employ the following heads: MATERIALS AND METHODS, RESULTS, DISCUSSION, DATA ACCESSIBILITY, ACKNOWLEDGMENTS, LITERATURE CITED, and figure captions.
+Primary sections are all caps, bold font, left justified, and employ the following heads: MATERIALS AND METHODS, RESULTS, DISCUSSION, DATA ACCESSIBILITY, LITERATURE CITED, and figure captions.
 Note that the Introduction is not titled in the article file text.
-If appropriate, MATERIAL EXAMINED follows DISCUSSION, and appendices follow figure captions.
+If appropriate, Material Examined follows Discussion, and appendices follow figure captions.
 Large Material Examined sections will be moved to an online supplemental file to reduce publication costs at the discretion of the editorial office.

 If only two heading levels are used, follow this format: